-To install EFT, administration interface, and all modules except for Mail Express and DMZ Gateway
+To install EFT Server, administration interface, and modules (except for Mail Express, DMZ Gateway and Secure Ad Hoc Transfer)

 Close all unnecessary applications so that the installer can update system files without rebooting the computer.

-Start the installer, and then click Next.
+Start the installer, then click Next.
 The Choose an installer page appears.
-(Illustrations below show EFT Enterprise installation; the procedure is the same for EFT SMB.)
+(Illustrations below show EFT Server Enterprise installation; the procedure is the same for EFT Server (SMB) edition.)

 If the prerequisites are not installed, you are asked to cancel so that you can install the prerequisites.
 For example, if you are missing the correct version of .NET Framework and have Internet access, you are redirected to the .NET download page after you click Cancel.